remorses/spiceflow/spiceflow/README.md

 ## How it works

-Spiceflow `build` command transpiles the files with the `use spiceflow` directive so that any function uses fetch to call the server, the result is saved in the `dist` folder.
+Spiceflow `build` command transpiles the files with the `use spiceflow` directive so that any exported function will use fetch to send arguments and get the result, the the transformed files are saved in the `dist` folder.
 Other files are compiled to the dist directory using `tsc`.
-These fetch calls use JSON-RPC to communicate with the server.
-Spiceflow also bundles the type definitions with `@microsoft/api-extractor` so your packages does not rely on external local packages and can be safely published to npm.
+Spiceflow also bundles the type definitions with `@microsoft/api-extractor` so the generated dist files don't rely on external local packages and can be safely published to npm.